Skip to main content

 2 mentions Positive Neutral Negative

-The game exhibits frequent charming bugs that can occasionally cause frustration, including unclear mechanics like flying.
-Despite these stability issues, the engaging storyline keeps players invested and eager to continue.
+The game is generally enjoyable but has noticeable bugs that can occasionally cause frustration and uncertainty in gameplay mechanics.
+Despite these stability issues, the engaging storyline keeps players invested.

 • “Most of the time charmingly buggy but sometimes a bit frustrating.”

-• “A bit buggy which leaves me wondering if I am supposed to be able to fly or not.”
+• “Great game, from the demo I knew I would buy it; a bit buggy which leaves me wondering if I am supposed to be able to fly or not, but great storylines.”

 Skip Game Offers